-Key Audit Matter

-How the matter was addressed in our audit

-Fair value assessment of Financial Assets

-The carrying value of the financial assets at fair value through profit or loss ("FVTPL) not traded in an active market is \$19m, representing 59% of total assets.
+Key Audit Matter How the matter was addressed in our audit Fair value assessment of Financial Assets The carrying value of the financial assets at fair value through profit or loss ("FVTPL) not traded in an active market is \$17.2m, representing 77% of total assets.
 Management determines the fair value of those instruments by using various valuation techniques and makes assumptions based on market conditions at the reporting date.
-They are classified under Level 3 in the Fair Value Hierarchy based on the requirements of IFRS 13
+They are classified under Level 3 in the Fair Value Hierarchy based on the requirements of IFRS 13.
 We refer to Note 10 of the consolidated financial statements.
 The Group's accounting policies for financial assets at FVTPL are disclosed in Note 2.5 and Note 2.7.
-Note 2.17 "Critical accounting estimates and judgments" provides further information on the uncertainties surrounding the estimations used.

-In performing the fair value assessment management used the discounted cash flow model and other techniques with inputs that are not based on observable market data, such as:

-- Discount rate for private companies.
+Note 2.17 "Critical accounting estimates and judgments" and Note 10 provide further information on the uncertainties surrounding the estimations used.
+In performing the fair value assessment management used the discounted cash flow model and other techniques with inputs that are not based on observable market data, such as: Discount rate for private companies.
+Minority discount percentage Future cash inflows of private companies Sale value of vessels in a future period.
+Estimated carrying value of net assets Significant management judgment must be applied to develop these assumptions, and there is high estimation uncertainty.

-- Estimated future Time Charter ("TC") rates.

-- Minority discount percentage

-- Future cash inflows of private companies

-- Sale value of assets in a future period.

-Significant management judgment must be applied to develop these assumptions, and there is high estimation uncertainty.
 Considering the significance of the carrying value of these assets to the consolidated financial statements, we have identified the fair value assessment of financial assets at FVTPL not traded in active markets, to be a key audit matter.

-Our procedures in relation to the fair value assessment of financial assets at FVTPL, not traded in active markets, included among others:

-- Testing the mathematical accuracy of the discounted cash flow models and the relevance of the input data used. - Assessing whether other valuation techniques are appropriate methodologies to calculate the fair value. - Discussing with our internal valuation specialists the reasonableness of the discount rate used for private companies. - Comparing the minority discount percentage to other similar transactions in the private sector. - Tracing the estimated TC rates to third party market reports. - Comparing the future TC rates to the actual January and February 2024 rates to assess their reasonableness. - Tracing the future cash inflows to third party project reports, where applicable. - Performing sensitivity analysis and considering the potential impact of downside changes in the key assumptions. - Reviewing the disclosures in the consolidated financial statements Note 2.5, 2.7, 2.17, 8 and Note 10 in connection with the IFRS requirements.
+Our procedures in relation to the fair value assessment of financial assets at FVTPL, not traded in active markets, included among others: Testing the mathematical accuracy of the discounted cash flow models and the relevance of the input data used.
+Assessing whether other valuation techniques, such as estimated carrying value of net assets are appropriate methodologies to calculate the fair value.
+Comparing the discount rate to other listed entities within the same sector and assessing the reasonableness of the additional data used for private and smaller entities.
+Assessing the reasonableness of the minority discount percentage Tracing the future cash inflows to third party project reports, where applicable.
+Tracing the sale value of vessels and other data to external reliable reports from third party advisors.
+Performing sensitivity analysis and considering the potential impact of downside changes in the key assumptions.
+Reviewing the disclosures in the consolidated financial statements Note 2.5, 2.7, 2.17, 8 and Note 10 in connection with the IFRS requirements.

-All the above procedures were completed in a satisfactory manner.